 [END EQUATION]

 In this R code, O stands for orthopedic surgeon, R for rehabilitation facility, N for skilled nursing facility, S for severity level of the patient, and A for whether the patient had above-average cost.
 We are using the general linear model package with Poisson distribution for the response variable.
 The variable y contains the count of combinations of the variables.
 This variable is regressed on five variables, as well as pair-wise combinations of these five variables.
 In this R statement, the use of ^2 means that all pair-wise combinations of the variables are included.
 This is referred to as the homogenous model, as all possible pair-wise associations are present.
-The homogenous model has a G-squared, of 15.34, with 16 degrees of freedom.
+The homogenous model has a G-squared of 15.34, with 16 degrees of freedom.
 This is the best performance we can have, and as we drop various pair-wise links in the model, the performance of the model will deteriorate (though, we can hope, not by much).
 Because all pair-wise associations are included in the homogenous model, the network depiction is one in which all variables are shown to be associated with each other.
-Exhibit 19.5 shows the relationships assumed in this model, as expected all pairs of variables are related to each other.
+Exhibit 19.18 shows the relationships assumed in this model, as expected all pairs of variables are related to each other.